reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 66. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 9 upvotes, $0
 67. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
 68. [SQL injection on █████ due to tech.cfm](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
-69. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
+69. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 9 upvotes, $0
-70. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
+70. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
-71. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
+71. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
-72. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
+72. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
-73. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
+73. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
-74. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
+74. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
-75. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
+75. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
-76. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
+76. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
-77. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 8 upvotes, $0
+77. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
-78. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 8 upvotes, $0
+78. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 8 upvotes, $0
 79. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 8 upvotes, $0
 80. [Reflected XSS on a Navy website](https://hackerone.com/reports/183878) to U.S. Dept Of Defense - 7 upvotes, $0
 81. [QuickTime Promotion on a DoD website](https://hackerone.com/reports/189149) to U.S. Dept Of Defense - 7 upvotes, $0